prometheus/proposals/proposals/0086-semconv-internal-telemetry.md

 ### Use Weaver `live-check` for contract testing

-Weaver ships `registry live-check`.
-Route a running Prometheus through a Collector (Prometheus receiver → OTLP exporter) into it and contract testing needs no new code.
+Weaver ships `registry live-check`, which accepts OTLP and [JSON samples from a file or stdin](https://github.com/open-telemetry/weaver/blob/v0.26.1/crates/weaver_live_check/README.md#ingesters).
+A Collector with a Prometheus receiver and OTLP exporter is one input path.
+A direct adapter from Go fixtures to Weaver's JSON sample format can avoid the Collector; its text input accepts attribute names or name/value pairs, not Prometheus exposition.

-Three problems.
-It checks post-translation telemetry, so the registry describes the OTLP form rather than what Prometheus emits, and a translation bug fails the check as if the registry were wrong.
-It puts a Collector in the test harness, for us and for every consumer.
-It needs the Weaver binary at test time, turning a Rust toolchain maintainers install once to generate into one every contributor installs to run tests.
-A Go test reading `Describe()` needs none of that.
+Either path requires mapping Prometheus names, labels, and representations to Weaver's sample model.
+The Collector path additionally validates post-translation telemetry, so translation differences can become registry findings.
+Observed samples alone do not establish the complete descriptor inventory, including dormant vectors; that still needs fixtures and completeness checks.
+Live-check also requires the Weaver executable at test time, although prebuilt binaries avoid requiring a Rust compiler.
+We prefer Go descriptor checks with supplemental collection fixtures to preserve the Prometheus contract directly and keep ordinary tests independent of the authoring toolchain.

 ### Hand-written definitions with linting only